dostu/print-to-scale/README.md

 5. **Scale the image**

    - Click the "Scale Image" button
-   - The application will calculate the correct scale to ensure the entire image is scaled proportionally
+   - The application will scale the entire image to ensure the selected area matches your specified dimensions
+   - A 10mm calibration square is added to help verify the scale

 6. **Print the image**

    - Click the "Print" button to open your browser's print dialog
-   - **Important**: Make sure to disable "Fit to page" or similar options in your print dialog to maintain the 1:1 scale
+   - **Important**: Make sure to ENABLE "Fit to page" or similar options in your print dialog
+   - Verify the scale is correct by measuring the calibration square - it should be exactly 10mm × 10mm
    - Print the image

 7. **Try it on**